30186 - VENTURE AND DEVELOPMENT CAPITAL

 - Investor categories who place funds in the VC industry (financial institutions and pension funds, family offices, corporations, government and local authorities, informal investors).

-- How to regulate relationships between general and limited partners within investment schemes (disclosure and accountability, incentives schemes, how to share profits between parties).
+- How to regulate the relationship between general and limited partners ring fenced in investment schemes: disclosure and accountability; incentives schemes; how to share returns between parties.

 - Investment criteria and investment styles (round financing, milestones, venture debt, portfolio leverage and exit way).